Why does water come out of the expansion tank on a car?

 Recent News

-- -What are the functions of an automotive electronic water pump?
+- -What are the functions of an auxiliary electronic water pump?